matthewmoto/atmega_a7105/README.md

 data is ready to read or is done being sent over the air) and the other as the MISO line for the SPI bus.
 Unfortunately, the GIO pins on the radio aren't nice enough to go high-Z when the chip select line is high so I also included a tri-state buffer to do that in case this node is used on a bus with other SPI devices.
-Finally, the A7105 uses a weird 2MM pitch metric header to mount so the shield also accomodates that.
+Finally, the A7105 uses a weird 2MM pitch metric header to mount so the shield also accommodates that.

+If you're using 3.3V Arduino's, you won't really need any of this (except possibly the MISO tri-state buffer if you plan on talking to other SPI devices), but I like 5V stuff since all my other hardware (relay boards, MOSFETS, etc) for my Halloween project are 5V.

 The Eagle files for my shield are included in the code repository in the hardware/ directory and the PCB can be ordered on [Osh Park](https://oshpark.com/shared_projects/frDcWgtm) This is not a plug, it's just